stebaker92/stebaker92/README.md

 _🔭 Recently I've been working on ..._
 - Expanding my knowledge by working as a consultant in a range of different industries
-- Learning about the latest Azure, dotnet and C# features
+- Learning about the latest Azure, .NET and C# features
 - Blazor!

 _🌱 I’m currently learning ..._
-- Tools to increase my ability to automate such as:
-    - GitHub Actions
-    - Web scraping (puppeteer, cheerio.js)
-    - Bash scripting
-    - TamperMonkey & Chrome extensions
 - Cloud Architecure:
   - Azure
   - AWS
 - IaC tooling (Terraform, ARM templates, Serverless framework)

-_🧱 Interesting personal projects I've built in the past_
+_🧱 Interesting personal projects I've worked on in the past_
-- A RogueLike/RPG style game using C#/MonoGame
+- A RogueLike/dungeon crawlergame using C#/MonoGame
-- Misc TamperMonkey scripts to enrich websites and automate processes
-- Misc Web Scraping tools using puppeteer, cheerio.js and node

 _💬 Ask me about ..._
 - Games I'm currently playing
-- Side projects and technology i'm currently learning
+- Side projects and technology I'm currently learning
-- Music I've recently discovered

 <!--
-**stebaker92/stebaker92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->